-Governmental Audit Quality Center As part of the engagement we assisted in preparing the financial statements, related notes to the financial statements, and the schedule of expenditures of federal and state awards of the City of Denton, Texas in conformity with U.S. generally accepted accounting principles based on information provided by you.
+As part of the engagement we assisted in preparing the schedule of expenditures of federal and state awards of the City of Denton, Texas in conformity with U.S. generally accepted accounting principles based on information provided by you.
 These nonaudit services do not constitute an audit under Government Auditing Standards and such services were not conducted in accordance with Government Auditing Standards.

 In order to ensure we maintain our independence for performing these nonaudit services certain safeguards were applied to this engagement.
-Management assumed responsibility for the financial statements, related notes to the financial statements, and the schedule of expenditures of federal and state awards and any other nonaudit services we provided.
-Management acknowledged, in the management representation letter, our assistance with the preparation of the financial statements, related notes to the financial statements, related notes to the financial statements of federal and state awards and that these items were reviewed and approved prior to their issuance and accepted responsibility for them.
-Further, the nonaudit services were oversaw by an individual within management that has the suitable skill, knowledge, or experience; evaluated the adequacy and results of the services; and accepted responsibility for them.
+Management assumed responsibility for the schedule of expenditures of federal and state awards and any other nonaudit services we provided.
+Management acknowledged, in the management representation letter, our assistance with the preparation of the schedule of expenditures of federal and state awards and that these items were reviewed and approved prior to their issuance and accepted responsibility for them.
+Further, the nonaudit services were overseen by an individual within management that has the suitable skill, knowledge, or experience; evaluated the adequacy and results of the services; and accepted responsibility for them.